-IdenTrust shall revoke a Subordinate CA Certificate within seven (7) days if one or more of the following occurs:
+IdenTrust will revoke a Server Subordinate CA Certificate within seven (7) days if one or more of the following occurs:

-- The Subordinate CA requests Revocation in writing. - The Subordinate CA notifies IdenTrust that the original Certificate request was not authorized and does not retroactively grant authorization. - IdenTrust obtains evidence that the Subordinate CA's Private Key corresponding to the Public Key in the Certificate suffered a Key compromise or no longer complies with the requirements in the relevant sections of the CA/B Forum Baseline Requirements. - IdenTrust obtains evidence that the CA Certificate was misused. - IdenTrust confirms that the CA Certificate was not issued following or that Subordinate CA has not complied with the applicable Certificate Policy or Certification Practice Statement. - IdenTrust determines that any of the information appearing in the CA Certificate is inaccurate or misleading.
+- 1. The Subordinate CA requests Revocation in writing; - 2.
+The Subordinate CA notifies IdenTrust that the original Certificate request was not authorized and does not retroactively grant authorization; - 3.
+IdenTrust obtains evidence that the Subordinate CA's Private Key corresponding to the Public Key in the Certificate suffered a Key compromise or no longer complies with the requirements in the relevant sections of the CA/B Forum Baseline Requirements; - 4.
+IdenTrust obtains evidence that the CA Certificate was misused; - 5.
+IdenTrust confirms that the CA Certificate was not issued in accordance with or that Subordinate CA has not complied with this document or the applicable Certificate Policy or Certification Practice Statement; - 6.
+IdenTrust determines that any of the information appearing in the CA Certificate is inaccurate or misleading; - 7.
+IdenTrust or the Subordinate CA ceases operations for any reason and has not arranged for another CA to provide Revocation support for the CA Certificate; - 8.
+IdenTrust or the Subordinate CA's right to issue Certificates under the CA/B Forum Baseline Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 9.
+Revocation is required by IdenTrust's Certificate Policy and/or Certification Practice Statement; or - 10.
+The technical content or format of the CA Certificate presents an unacceptable risk to Application Software suppliers or Relying Parties.